Administrative Data Sources

 Lessons from the Example

-1. Integration requires unique identifiers -- The Vessel_ID field enabled linking across license register, catch reports, and business register.
-Without consistent identifiers, record linkage would be ambiguous.
+Integration requires unique identifiers—Vessel_ID enabled linking across license register, catch reports, and business register; consistent identifiers are a prerequisite.

 3.6 Quality Assurance for Administrative Data